|FA SEM 15||REL 20100 11||History of Christianity (GE-Phl-Rel)|

 My teaching mirrors the double focus of my research.
 I aim to provide students a learning environment in which they can develop the skills necessary for understanding theological, religious, and philosophical texts in their historical context and to use this understanding to make interpretive and constructive arguments by means of well-reasoned prose and oral communication.

-He is currently revising his dissertation as book tentatively titled “Trinity, Love, and Freedom: Theology without Voluntarism” in which he constructs an account of divine freedom drawing primarily on Karl Barth and Thomas Aquinas.
+I am currently revising my dissertation as a book tentatively titled “Trinity, Love, and Freedom: Theology without Voluntarism” in which I construct an account of divine freedom drawing primarily on Karl Barth and Thomas Aquinas.
 I have also begun work on a second book that intervenes, from a Reformed Protestant perspective, in the debate concerning “pure nature” in modern Roman Catholic theology following Henri de Lubac.